As one of our most popular articles, we’ve updated this for 2017.

-Recent surveys have shown that many small business owners presume their firm is too small to warrant it, but in reality a business plan is a vital tool for any organisation – regardless of size.
+Surveys have shown that many small business owners presume their firm is too small to warrant it, but in reality a business plan is a vital tool for any organisation, regardless of size.

-If you drew up a business plan that expired at the end of last year, or is due to expire at the beginning of the coming financial year, you need not start from scratch.
+If you drew up a business plan that expired at the end of last year, you don’t need to start from scratch.
 Instead, you can use your existing plan to help you draw up a successful document for the coming year.

 Before writing your new plan, compare your previous forecasts with your actual results.
 If the two are broadly similar, and you expect to see no major changes in your business model over the term covered in your new plan, you may wish to replicate your previous calculations when writing your new forecasts.

-As such, you must ensure that your business plan includes contingencies for a variety of circumstances.
+It’s important to make sure your business plan includes plans for a variety of circumstances.
 You should consider making at least three separate forecasts: a best case, a worst case, and a median.
 It is generally thought that you should have a contingency fund large enough to offset a 15 per cent reduction in turnover.

 Where possible, you should ensure that you benchmark your results against those of your competitors.
 If your competitors are public companies, and therefore obliged to publish their results, this will be relatively easy.

-The coming year will present significant challenges for many businesses.
-By learning from the successes and mistakes of previous years, you can help ensure that your firm is in the best possible position to thrive in 2010.
+The coming year could present significant challenges for some businesses.
+By learning from the successes and mistakes of previous years, you can help ensure that you’re in the best possible position to thrive throughout 2017 and beyond.